DanMello/react-video-player/README.md

 # React-Video-Player

-A React component for playing videos with controls.
+A React component for easily playing videos with controls on mobile and desktop devices.

 ### Requirements
 1. React and React-dom 16.5.2 or greater